muratkeremozcan/draft-bootcamp/lessons/lesson01.md

 ![App.cy.tsx](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3s8cer0umyfkgwlywmzc.png)

-We see that both the children render, but what is a good way to verify that.
+We see that both the children render, but what is a good way to verify that?
 One best practice is to add a `data-cy` attribute to the top element of the component with the component name.
-We can then use the custom selector `getByCy` in the `cypress/support/commands.ts` file to ensure the component is rendered.
+We can then use the custom selector `getByCy` in the `cypress/support/commands.ts` file to ensure the child component is rendered.

 ```tsx
 // ./src/App.cy.tsx